Frequently Asked Questions about the Graduate LITE Program

-The Master of Science in LME for certification as a library media specialist is accepted in other states.
+The Master of Science in LITE for certification as a library media specialist is accepted in other states.
 Most states do require a basic certificate as a classroom teacher, usually at the undergraduate or initial level of certification.
 Some states require a set score on the PRAXIS II Specialty Examination for Library Media Specialist.
 Students outside of Kentucky should check with their respective certification/licensure authorities.

 5. Will the MS in library media education from Western Kentucky University qualify me to work in college, university, and public libraries as well as school library media centers?

 It depends.
 The LITE program at Western is specialized for library media specialists and educational technologists.
 ALA accreditation is important for people seeking careers in colleges, universities, special libraries, and major public libraries.
 Kentucky has a certification program for public librarians from baccalaureate through the master's degree.
 Many graduates of the program do hold professional positions in smaller public libraries in Kentucky and some hold positions in private colleges.
 The large urban libraries in Kentucky (Louisiville, Lexington, and northern Kentucky) require an ALA accredited master's for professional positions.
 The School of Library and Information Science at the University of Kentucky is an ALA master's program.